 Publishing RDF files on the Web is bound to become more and more a way to state facts that are asserted or believed to be true by the producer of the source itself.
-DBpedia [1], for example, publishes a large collection of such facts by extracting them from the collective works of the Wikipedia communities.
+DB-pedia [1], for example, publishes a large collection of such facts by extracting them from the collective works of the Wikipedia communities.
 FOAF [5] files are personal RDF models which are created by individuals to state facts about, typically, themselves.
 Nothing, however, prevents them in general to state facts about other entities and this is in fact a fundamental feature of the "Semantic Web", everyone is allowed to "state" about, virtually, anything.
 In some cases one might even be inclined to trust third-party information more than self-descriptions, for instance comments about an enterprise or a product one considers to buy.
 The sum of RDF statements, currently known to be HTTP retrievable, is now in the order of billions with millions of individual HTTP locations (sources) hosted on tens of thousands of web sites, rapidly increasing.
-Along with this increased take-up of RDF on the Web, upcoming query language standards like SPARQL [13], or RDF search engines like SWSE [7] or Sindice [14] shall finally enable structured querying over Web data.
+Along with this increased take-up of RDF on the Web, upcoming query language standards like SPARQL [14], or RDF search engines like SWSE [7] or Sindice [15] shall finally enable structured querying over Web data.
 Unfortunately however, there is no clear and established model on how to use such amounts of information coming from many diverse sources.
 Using any available source directly, e.g. crawling/downloading and using it might not be advisable or sufficient.
 More information might be needed such as, for example, patches to the original data.
 Other cases include when a source is in general considered useful but is known to contain statements which need to be removed, e.g. outdated facts (a "negative" information patch is needed), or subjective assertions which can be accepted or not depending on who is reading the data.
 In general, getting information from the Web into one's own semantic client or system is very likely to require, or at least benefit, from a series of custom steps to be performed involving a number of external or internal sources before having a version which can be used directly.
 Also, facing the sheer amount of data to be expected, more complex tasks such as ontological inferences or complex query answering will profit from such preprocessing which only preserves relevant and useful information.
 In this paper, we focus on one facet of such preprocessing, namely allowing to retract unwanted RDF data, and present a practical solution for this problem.

-^{} This work has been partially supported by the European FP6 project inContext (IST-034718), by Science Foundation Ireland under the Lion project (SFI/02/CE1/I131), and by the European project DISCOVERY(ECP-2005-CULT-038206).
+^{} A preliminary version of this paper has been presented at the ISWC 2007 Workshop on New forms of Reasoning for the Semantic Web.
+This work has been partially supported by the European FP6 project inContext (IST-034718), by Science Foundation Ireland under the Lion project (SFI/02/CE1/I131), and by the European project DISCOVERY(ECP-2005-CULT-038206).